ricgambino/XNAT-PIC-pipelines/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-For a more detailed guide on how to use XNAT-PIC, please visit ...

 ### MRI2DICOM and XNAT-PIC Uploader

 You can launch MRI2DICOM and the XNAT-PIC Uploader by running `launcher.py` in your Python IDE or via operating system command-line or terminal: